hbisetto/hbisetto/README.md

 - 👋 Hi, I’m @hbisetto, I'm 34 years old and I live in Araraquara (SP), Brasil.
 I have a degree in Social Sciences and I'm working as a teacher.
-I'm studying analysis and systems development.
+Now, I'm studying analysis and systems development.
 - 👀 I’m interested in technology, programming, codes, Linux and Windows.
 - 🌱 I’m currently learning C#, Python and Linux.
 - ❤️ Music and Brasilian culture.